 I am a sophomore at Stanford University pursuing a career at the crossroads of mathematics, electrical engineering, and software.
 I'm interested in embedded systems, product design, philosophy, and technology applications in high-impact verticals (construction, space, climate change, healthcare, and security, to name a few).
 Long story short, I like to build things!

 My current focus is split between automating circuit design with machine learning and democratizing mobile health.
 Reach out if you would like to grab a cup of coffee and chat!

-Developing machine learning methods to optimize hardware.
+Developing machine learning methods to optimize fixed-function hardware.
+Significant area improvements over existing non-linear optimization techniques.
+Pending publication.

 March 2020 - Present

 Collaborating with Stanford Radiology to develop a web tool for automating radiology tasks utilizing deep learning and computer vision.

 Applying computer vision to medical imaging.
 Designing deep neural networks for object detection in medical images and researching domain adaptation techniques for medical image synthesis.

 Currently collaborating with medical professionals to develop an automated method for assessing postoperative wounds using artificial intelligence.

 June 2017 - June 2019